 Name your tasks with speed in mind

-I prefix my tasks with a short letter combination so that I can easily type it into search bar.
+I prefix my tasks with a short letter combination that I can easily type into the search bar.